pascallaliberte/pascallaliberte.me/index.md

 Hi, I'm Pascal Laliberté. <span class="nowrap">Thanks for dropping by.</span>
 {: .home-intro }

+## A Course on Writing Objectives

+On Feb 26, I'm launching a course on how to write objectives called [The Objectives Course](/the-objectives-course/).
+The course will be especially useful if your bigger vision of how things can be is in competition with smaller to-dos.
+If that's the case, [check it out](/the-objectives-course/).
+Sign-ups for the course are happening this week, until Feb.
+19. Places are limited for the first group starting on Feb.
+26.

 ## My work: User Interface Designer and Developer

 I'm currently part of the team at [FarmLead][farmlead], a marketplace for farmers to sell their grain, where we've recently launched a redesign of the app.
 My role was in leading the design (Web, Android, iOS) and in building the web app.